John Quincy Adams and abolitionism: Adams's petitions

 Many attacked the former president personally.
 Ultimately, congressman Dixon Hall Lewis of Alabama offered a motion that Congressman Adams be punished, and suggested that if Adams were not punished, all members from slaveholding states should protest by leaving the proceedings.

 Many members offered suggestions and objections until Congressman Waddy Thompson offered a motion to censure former president Adams and bring him before the speaker to receive a formal reprimand.
 The actual proposal for censure follows:

 Resolved, that J.Q.
 Adams, a member from the State of Massachusetts, by his attempt to introduce into this House a petition of slaves for the abolition of slavery in the District of Columbia, committed an outrage on the rights and feelings of a large portion of the people of the Union, a flagrant contempt on the dignity of this House; and by extending to slaves a privilege only belonging to freemen, directly incites the slave population to insurrection; and that the said member be forthwith called to the bar of the House, and censured by the Speaker.

-Miller describes Adams’ response as an intentionally understated and humble attempt at correcting the misinformation in the censure proposal.
+Miller describes Adams's response as an intentionally understated and humble attempt at correcting the misinformation in the censure proposal.
 According to Miller, Adams took issue with the following:

 "The resolution charged him with attempting to present a petition from slaves asking for the abolition of slavery in the District of Columbia.
 In the first place, he would remind the House that he had not attempted to present the petition; he had simply asked for a ruling by the Speaker about the status of such a petition under the Hawes resolution".

 Furthermore, Adams took issue with the assumption that the petition was a petition for the abolition of slavery.
 He informed the House that the petition was actually not asking for the members to consider abolishing slavery, but in fact was supplicating in favor of the opposite view.
 This revelation further angered the members of the House, who now believed that Adams was acting in contempt of the rules and decorum of the body.
-Miller suggests that while many of Adams’ colleagues were enraged at his manipulation of the House and his deceptive tactics to control the debate, the true issue was that Adams had suggested that, regardless of its content, a petition by slaves would be considered legitimate.
+Miller suggests that while many of Adams's colleagues were enraged at his manipulation of the House and his deceptive tactics to control the debate, the true issue was that Adams had suggested that, regardless of its content, a petition by slaves would be considered legitimate.

 Over the next days, many of the members of the House rose to publicly condemn Adams and disparage his actions, but not all felt that he should be censured.
 Even two representatives of slaveholding states suggested that a censure of Adams could be conceived as an attack on the liberty of speech.
 Many of the congressmen from the northern states who spoke during the uproar would say the same, but few if any, would defend Adams absolutely.
 The only two congressmen to vocally defend Adams during the debate over censuring him were his Massachusetts colleagues: Caleb Cushing and Levi Lincoln.